 Based on the EPA's assessment of monitoring information provided by Irish Water and the enforcement activities carried out by the EPA, this report identifies urban areas with the most important environmental issues that must be addressed.

-There are four urban areas in County Kerry listed currently as priority areas and 25 areas in County Cork, where improvements are required to resolve urgent environmental issues.
+There are nine urban areas in County Clare and ten urban areas in County Galway listed currently as priority areas where improvements are required to resolve urgent environmental issues.